zpw1004/DGFA-GAT/README.md

 The current codebase provides the complete subset of this dataset (WA-WB well data), which serves as the primary experimental validation benchmark.
 The data has been preprocessed and is included in the codebase.

 #### Tarim Oil and Gas Field Dataset
 As the related research project is still ongoing, the data has not been made public yet.
-It will be released after the project is completed. and will be used to verify the model's generalization capability under complex geological conditions.
+It will be released after the project is completed.

 ---
 ### Basic Training